Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Window resizing.md

-NOTE: I am currently not working on this, and no solution was found yet
+NOTE: I am currently not working on this, and no good solution was found yet

 # Window resizing